chinamike65/hugo-tuolesi/content/book3/book3en.md

 204

-Without the renunciation of the Middle path, the bodhicitta of the Upper sage path cannot arise.
+Without the renunciation of the Middle path, the bodhicitta of the Upper path cannot arise.

 Renunciation is the foundation of bodhicitta.
 With renunciation, one can truly appreciate the suffering of sentient beings in the six realms, and can have a very detailed understanding of the suffering of sentient beings.
-After experiencing the suffering of sentient beings, it is easy to initiate great kindness and compassion.
+After experiencing the suffering of sentient beings, it is easy to generate great kindness and compassion.

 Without great kindness and compassion, there is no bodhicitta.

-The foundation of renunciation is the Lower scope view of impermanence in life.
+The foundation of renunciation is the Lower scope view of the impermanence of life.

-Once the concept of impermanence is realised, it is easy to cultivate to renunciation.
+Once the concept of impermanence is realised, it is easy to develop renunciation.

-The foundation of the concept of impermanence is first to realize that the precious human body is rare, that is, the human body is full of leisure; to cultivate the concept of the rare and precious human body, one must get close to the teacher, and the root of the Dharma is to be close to the teacher; after getting close to and relying on the teacher, the Dharma, concepts and methods of Buddhism will naturally be understood.
+The foundation of the concept of impermanence is first to realize that the precious human body is rare, that is, the human body is full of freedom; to cultivate the concept of the rare and precious human body, one must get close to the teacher, and the root of the Dharma is to be close to the teacher; after getting close to and relying on the teacher, the Dharma, concepts and methods of Buddhism will naturally be understood.

 If the practice procedures are not disordered, the achievement will be very fast; if the procedures are disordered, there will be no way to achieve success.

 If the path of cultivation is messy, it will be troublesome.
 Why is it difficult for people today to achieve success?

-It is because they do not understand the procedures, do not follow the procedures, and do not care about the order.
+It is because they do not understand the procedures, do not follow the steps, and do not care about the correct order.

 They all think about cultivating Dharma, look down on the Lower scope path, think it is a petty Dharma, and 100% of such people will not succeed because the procedures are messed up.

-Just like taking a plane, you can't reach your destination if the route is messed up.
+Just like taking a plane, you can't reach your destination if the plane is flying in the wrong direction.

 205

 In the past, great siddhis were constantly appearing in Tibet.
 Why?

-Because all of them practiced according to the Three Scopes.
+Because all of them practiced according to the Three Aspects of the Path.

-The Three Scopes taught by Buddha Shakyamuni is the Prajna Paramita Sutra (Mahā-prajñāpāramitā Sūtra), the Three Scopes taught by Maitreya Bodhisattva is "Abhisamaya-alaṅkāra - Ornament for Clear
+The Three Aspects taught by Buddha Shakyamuni is the Prajna Paramita Sutra (Mahā-prajñāpāramitā Sūtra), the Three Aspects taught by Maitreya Bodhisattva is "Abhisamaya-alaṅkāra - Ornament for Clear
-Realization", the Three Ways taught by Nagarjuna are "Theory of Victory and Treasures", and the Three Ways taught by Bodhisattva Asanga are Shidao is the "Five Dharmas of Maitreya", and the three scopes taught by the Venerable Atisha is the "Lamp for the Path to Enlightenment".
+Realization", the Three Aspects taught by Nagarjuna are "Theory of Victory and Treasures", and the Three Aspects taught by Bodhisattva Asanga are the "Five Dharmas of Maitreya", and the three Aspects taught by the Venerable Atisha are contained in the "Lamp for the Path to Enlightenment".

 These sutras, no matter from which point of view, and no matter who the author is, in the final analysis, they are all about the stages of the path to enlightenment and the three principal aspects of the path.

-Beginning with Master Tsongkhapa, most of the practitioners have spent their entire lives reading Master Tsongkhapa's The Great Treatise on the Stages of the Path to Enlightenment and A Brief Commentary on the Steps of the Path to Enlightenment.
+Beginning with Master Tsongkhapa, most of the practitioners have spent their entire lives reading Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" and "A Brief Commentary on the Steps of the Path to Enlightenment".

-Some of the great siddhis of the past have recited the Bodhi path extensively or briefly a thousand times or three thousand times.
+Some of the great siddhis of the past have recited the Bodhi path extensively or briefly, a thousand times or three thousand times.

 Master Yongzeng once said: